bharat-patodi/flexbox-altcampus/Ex1-explanation-EHaaaw/block-04-BHaabl/index.md

 ##### B. Flex Grow

 The flex-grow property allows the items to grow if there is extra space inside the flex container.
-The property accepts unitless value in number which provides the ability to grow to the items.
+The property accepts unitless value in number which provides the items an ability to grow.

 By default, the value for the flex-grow property is `0`, which means the size of the item will be auto.
-It may accept any value but not negative.
+It may accept any value except negative ones.
 If we want the item to grow and fill the extra space inside the container, we will have to apply `flex-grow` property and set the value greater than `0`.
 Let's check out the property visually.

 Suppose we have two items inside a flex-container and we want the items to grow in the same proportionality.
 Then we can set the value 1 for `flex-grow` property for the items.